jeremyButtler/freezeTB/README.md

 Chapter one: monsters that consume all hope

-- freezeTBGui.Rscript: gui built in R using tcltk for freezeTB
 - freezeTB: core program for freezeTB
+- guiFreezeTB: primrary gui
 - graphAmpDepth.r: Rscript that makes graphs for freezeTB
-  - oldGraphAmpDepth.r is older version that used ggplot2
-- outputGui.Rscript runs the output menu for freezeTB separately
+  - only needed for guiFreezeTB, Rscript has built in

 ## Modules: